LAURA’S VOICE WHISPERS FROM AN ANGEL – duplicate with reviews

 I finally had closure.

-From page 43, 19 December 2009.
+Page 43, 19 December 2009.
 Zighy Bay, Oman.

 “Your Eyes…